 If we set our minds on the Spirit, know the Word of God, learn from our failures and successes, and take refuge in God’s grace, we come closer to keeping in step with the Spirit (Galatians 5:25).

 How else do you know that you are walking by the Holy Spirit?

-Post credit: Unlocking the Bible
+Post credit: Open the Bible

 I agree with everything you wrote, but I’d like to remind everyone that when Paul wrote his letter to the Galatians, there was no Bible.
 And even if there was, 90% of the Gentiles in the Roman Empire could not read.
 So, the emphasis must always be placed on the work of the Holy Spirit in our lives.